splunk/observability-workshop/content/en/bootcamp/_index.md

 1. We will timebox self-paced content during a live workshop.

-1. We use `git` branches to provide important milestones after a task is complete.
+1. We provide copies of solutions for the tasks in the workshop.
+They are called milestones and live in their own directory at `~/milestones`.

 If you did not complete a specific task, you can use these milestones to proceed to the next task or review the solution.
+Some tasks also instruct you to use a specific milestone as a basis.
+Let's look at how this works, and remember: milestones are just directories on the file system and you can copy over content into your working directory as needed.

 ## Getting started